Wuhan, China

 Collaborations

-Miaomiao collaborates with notable colleagues, including Lixin Ma and Wanping Chen.
-Their combined expertise enhances the research output and innovation at Hubei University.
+Miaomiao Chen collaborates with notable colleagues, including Lixin Ma and Wanping Chen.
+Their combined expertise enhances the research and development efforts in their respective fields.

 Conclusion